 Sellers often call too low in the organization and try to start a groundswell by working their way up.
 People are more likely to refer down than refer up.
 Reach high to the decision makers.
 Make sure your list is clean and ready to go before you start.

 To find the right contact, you’ll need to do research.
-You're not only looking to identify decision makers, but also determining whether you can provide value to their organization.
+You're looking to identify decision makers and determine whether you can provide value to their organization.
 This also gives you the chance to prioritize your prospects based on value and likelihood of your professional relationship developing further.
 If you can establish rapport early, you set a strong precedent for ensuing conversations.

 Your goal is to build a list of names and target companies.
-Do this before you carry out your campaign so you can focus on reach when you're ready to execute, not searching for specific people to contact.
+Do this before you carry out your campaign so you can focus on reach when you're ready to execute rather than searching for contacts.

 2. Research Your Prospects